haraldschellander/haraldschellander.github.io/_pages/about.md

 ---
 permalink: /
-title: "Applied research at GeoSphere Austria"
+title: "Applied research in Climatology, Hydrology and Statistics"
 author_profile: true
 redirect_from:
   - /about/